Written by Guest Blogger Kelly Hines, updated by Suzy Fielders

 Since we like to keep this directory of ideas up year-round, take note that some of the ideas may not be appropriate at certain times of the year.
 As always, check the venue before you go to confirm it’s open, and do what works best for you and your family.

 Watch YouTube – even when you don’t get it.

-Play a Game – Mancala, Othello, Electronic Battleship, Curses, Telestrations, Headbanz, Apples to Apples, Pictionary, Jenga, Sorry, Operation, Trouble, Clue, Life, Quirkle, Quelf, Cranium, Parcheesi, Gloom, Forbidden Island, Settlers of Cataan, Cribbage, Farkle, Yahtzee, Trivial Pursuit, Checkers, UNO, Skip Bo, Suspend, Pie Face, and card games are some reader favorites!
+Play a Game – Mancala, Othello, Electronic Battleship, Curses, Telestrations, Headbanz, Apples to Apples, Pictionary, Jenga, Sorry, Operation, Trouble, Clue, Life, Quirkle, Quelf, Cranium, Parcheesi, Gloom, Forbidden Island, Settlers of Cataan, Cribbage, Farkle, Yahtzee, Trivial Pursuit, Checkers, UNO, Skip Bo, Suspend, Pie Face, Sequence, and card games are some reader favorites!